Paul Cézanne University

-The university was founded on 9 December 1409 as a studium generale by Louis II of Anjou, Count of Provence, and subsequently recognized by papal bull issued by Pope Alexander V. It enrolled 22,500 students, including more than 3,000 international students from 128 different countries.
-It was a multidisciplinary university offering a range of more than 210 national diploma programmes and 150 university degrees in the humanities, law, political science, economics, management, environmental studies, and science and technology.

 On 1 January 2012 it merged with the University of Provence and the University of the Mediterranean to become Aix-Marseille University, the youngest, but also the largest in terms of students, budgets and staff in France.

 Activity

 The University of Aix-Marseille III had an established reputation as one of the oldest and most respected academic institutions in France.
 Many prominent government leaders have studied at the university's Institute of Political Studies (Institut d'études politiques d'Aix-en-Provence), which is now associated with Aix-Marseille University.
 Established in 1956, it is one of a network of 9 world-famous IEPs (Instituts d’Etudes Politiques) in France.
 The IEP is a Grande école in political science and its primary aim is to train senior executives for the public, semi-public, and private sectors.
 Although the IEP offers a multitude of disciplines, its main focus is on politics, including related subjects such as history, law, economics, languages, international relations, and media studies.

 The law school at Paul Cézanne University, which is currently part of Aix-Marseille University, dates back to the university's foundation in 1409.
 The school had far-reaching influence, since written law, which in France originated in Aix-en-Provence, spread from there, eventually replacing the common law practiced throughout the rest of Northern Gaul.
 It is one of the largest law schools in France today, and is considered to be one of the nation's leading centres for legal research and teaching.
 The school is unique among French law schools for the breadth of courses offered and the extent of research undertaken in a wide range of fields.
 Other than Panthéon-Assas University, the school has attracted the most prestigious law faculty in France.
 The teaching faculty comprises 155 professors and 172 adjunct lecturers, the latter drawn from private practice, the civil service, the judiciary and other organizations.
 Much of the legal research at the university is done under the auspices of its many research institutes – there is one in almost every field of law.
 Research activity is buttressed by a network of libraries.
 The university library holds an impressive collection of monographs and periodicals, including an important collection of sixteenth century manuscripts.
 Moreover, the libraries have several specialized rooms dedicated to specific fields of law, in particular in International and European Law and Legal Theory.